Below are some links you may find useful.

 The Pocklington Repair Café is a non-profit series of events run in order to repair household items.
 This helps to reduce waste and resources.

 The enterprise is funded by donations for the repairs and for tea, coffee and cake which are available throughout the sessions.
-Events are held at the Scout Hut on Burnby Lane in Pocklington
+Events are held every other month on a Saturday afternoon at the Scout Hut on Burnby Lane in Pocklington

-For further Information contact Ron Tel 07399 822491 or E-mail or follow us on Facebook.
+For further Information contact us by E-mail or follow us on Facebook.

 Pocklington District Lions “We Serve” To empower volunteers to serve their communities, meet humanitarian needs, encourage peace and promote international understanding through Lions Clubs.